Showing posts with label Being silly. Show all posts

 The One (magazine)

 I've got quite a collection of Atari ST magazines and coverdisks but this disk has to be the best of the bunch.
-The text is something that I didn't really take any notice of at first but I've been giggling to myself over it:
+The text is something that I didn't really take any notice of at first.
+Subtle wording.
+But I've been giggling to myself over it today: "Visit interesting places, meet new people... and then kill them!".
+So funny!!

 Thursday, March 08, 2018

-Games I hate!!
+Games I Hate!!

-My ST love is DEAD!!
+My ST love died

 3) Next is Strider, a game I saw in ST Format and it looked amazing.
 They gave it a glowing review so I went out and spent all my pennies.
 Well, I certainly won't be giving it a glowing review because I cannot stand this platformer for more than a few minutes - without throwing down the joystick!!
 A terrible Tiertex port.
 (UPDATE) < < < < <